Radio England publicity photo

 Photo from ‘Disc’ magazine

-In October 1966, Johnnie joined Radio Caroline South.
+Johnnie transferred to Radio Caroline South.
 Before getting his own show, he covered for whoever was on shore-leave.

 click to hear audio Johnnie sitting in for Keith Hampshire on Keefers' Uprising on 15th December 1966 (duration 1 minute 59 seconds)